autronix/ultradian_timer/README.md

 The Ultradian Timer is a simple HTML5/Javascript script that produces an adjustable timer intended to follow the Ultradian Rythms in order to improve productivity for any given activity on any given workday.

-When the countdowns reache 0, an alarm will ring
+When the countdowns reached 0, an alarm will ring

 Version
 -------
-1.0
+1.0.1

 Usage
 -----